Defenceman: Parallel Ice (Non-Canonical Saga)

 She nods, satisfied.

 Willow glances at me.
-“I’ll call the band and let them know I’m heading back to Ann Arbor for a few days before the Asia leg.
+“I’ll call the band and let them know I’m heading back to Ann Arbor for a few days before the next leg.
 Management is aligned.”

 “Do it,” I say.

-I stand and stretch my shoulders, aware of how long I have been holding myself rigid.
-That is not helping.
+I stand and stretch my shoulders, aware of how long I’ve been holding myself rigid.
+The tension has settled into my traps and across my upper back.
+That’s not helping anyone, least of all me.

 Rika notices.